Jane Russell: Gentlemen Prefer Blondes

-Photo of Marilyn Monroe and Russell from the front cover of the New York Sunday News magazine.
-The photo was taken during the filming of Gentlemen Prefer Blondes.

 Russell played Dorothy Shaw in the hit film Gentlemen Prefer Blondes (1953) opposite Marilyn Monroe for 20th Century Fox.
 The film was a huge success, Russell's biggest hit since The Outlaw, making over $5 million.

 Back at RKO, she was in Howard Hughes's production The French Line (1954), a musical.
 The movie's penultimate moment showed Russell in a form-fitting one-piece bathing suit with strategic cutouts, performing a then-provocative musical number titled "Lookin' for Trouble".
 In her autobiography, Russell said that the revealing outfit was an alternative to Hughes' original suggestion of a bikini, a very racy choice for a movie costume in 1954.
 Russell said that she initially wore the bikini in front of her "horrified" movie crew while "feeling very naked".
 The movie earned $3 million.

 Hughes also produced Underwater!
 (1955), an adventure film with Russell and Richard Egan at RKO.
 It made $2 million but because of its large cost was a financial flop.
 Her contract with Hughes ended in February 1954.